citrix/citrix-hypervisor-ddk/docs/producing-rpms.md

-In order to produce a supplemental pack that contains kernel modules (drivers), the DDK must be used to compile the driver(s) from their source code, against the XenServer kernel.
+In order to produce a supplemental pack that contains kernel modules (drivers), the DDK must be used to compile the driver(s) from their source code, against the Citrix Hypervisor kernel.
 This chapter describes the process.

 ## Directory structure